-Delegated Authentication WSDL in the Quick Find box, then selecting authentication single sign-on service and can be used to automatically generate a server-side stub to which you can add your specific implementation.
-For example, in the WSDL2Java tool from Apache Axis, you can use the --server-side switch.
-In the wsdl.exe tool from .NET, you can use the /server switch.
+The WSDL file describes the delegated authentication SSO service.
+Use the WSDL file to generate a server-side stub to which you add your SSO implementation.
+For example, in the WSDL2Java tool from Apache Axis, use the --server-side switch.
+With the .NET wsdl.exe tool, use the /server switch.